Iraq travel advice

 Kurdistan Region of Iraq

-You can obtain a 30-day visa for Kurdistan upon arrival at both Erbil International Airport and Sulaymaniyah International Airport.
-If you plan to travel outside of Kurdistan to other regions of Iraq, you must obtain an Iraqi visa prior to travelling to Iraq.
-If you are leaving via the airport in Baghdad without a visa, you may be required to pay a penalty fee at departure.
+You must obtain an electronic visa for Kurdistan online before travelling.
+If you plan to travel outside of Kurdistan to other regions of Iraq, you must obtain a distinct Iraqi visa prior to travelling.

 Children and travel